prernaadvani/whatsprernacooking/_posts/2021-02-18-veggie-manchurian.md

   thumbnail: /images/manchurian/manchurian 13.png
 ---

-One of my favorite Indo-Chinese dishes!
+Have you heard of Indo-Chinese?

 The recipe that I used is adapted from [Holy Cow Vegan](https://holycowvegan.net/veg-manchurian/)